code4fukui/renamebin/README.md

 2. rename those files to ASCII names such as `0____.png`
 3. replace the same filenames inside `src.bin`
 4. write the result to `dst.bin`

+You can also download the scripts and run them locally if needed.

 ## Notes